crschnick/remix/README.md

 According to the Java Language Specification, a record class is designed to be a shallowly immutable and transparent carrier for a fixed set of values, called the record components.
-While this shallow immutability is acceptable when working with records internally, it is nod ... when exposing records to other users.
+While this shallow immutability is acceptable when working with records internally, it is not when making records publicly usable.
-In their basic form however, records are severely limited in their capabilities and applications, because they are not completely mutable and not completely immutable.

 Suppose we want to create a simple car storage class.
 However, we want to be able to add new cars to it and validate the added car objects.